Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ## Work and conservation of energy

 Energy can never be created nor destroyed, only transferred.
-Work is the transfer of energy by a force applied along a path.
-It is a scalar quantity defined by:
+Work is the transfer of energy by a force applied along a path between two points.
+It is a scalar quantity, and in one dimension it is defined by:

 $$
 W = \int_{x_0}^{x_1} F(x) dx